UBCSailbot/docs/docs/current/sailbot_workspace/launch_files.md

     There will be a prompt to select which launch file to run.
 Select the desired launch file.

-Note that the global launch file is not part of a ROS package, so the path to the global launch file always must be provided.
+Remember to that you need to potentially reload the window if the nodes are not being detected by VS Code.
+This usually happens when somebody build for the first time.
+Also, note that the global launch file is not part of a ROS package, so the path to the global launch file always must be provided.
 This is not always the case when a launch file is contained within a ROS package.

 ### Using CLI Arguments